|Nutritional Guidelines (per serving)|

 Make the curry sauce by placing all curry sauce ingredients in a food processor or blender.
 Process well to create a fragrant Thai green curry sauce.

-Pour sauce into a wok or deep frying pan and add the kaffir lime leaves.
+Pour sauce into a wok or deep frying pan and add the makrut lime leaves.
 Set over medium-high heat, stirring occasionally until sauce begins to bubble.

 Add all the vegetables except the basil, and stir well.
 Reduce heat to medium-low (so curry is gently simmering).
 Simmer 5-7 minutes, or until the eggplant has softened.
 Stir occasionally.